Best Webflow Templates for Venture Capital and Investment Firms in 2026

 - Full team profiles for each partner.
 Operational background, previous companies, board seats, areas of focus, and what each partner specifically brings beyond capital.

 - A domain and Webflow hosting plan.
-Webflow hosting starts at $23 per month for a CMS-enabled site, which you will need for the portfolio and blog sections.
+Webflow hosting starts at $23/month for a CMS-enabled site — essential for both portfolio and blog sections.

 Frequently asked questions